What is a Competency Model?

 • Not all colleagues will be in a position to rate or comment on all the competency standards.

-For functional competencies an annual or biannual assessment is the norm.
-There are a number of ways of achieving this depending on the competency framework;
+For functional competencies, an annual or biannual assessment is the norm.
+There are a number of ways to achieve this depending on the competency framework:

-• Self assessment moderated by expert or manager
+• Self-assessment moderated by an expert or manager.

 New!! - AI ASSISTED Competency Model Development